Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Sources

 \subsubsection{Evaporating primordial black holes}

-Sec.~\ref{sec:PBHmergers} discussed the GW signal emitted by merging primordial BHs.
-In this section we turn to a second source of GWs tied to primordial BHs, namely the emission of gravitons as part of the Hawking radiation of primordial BHs.
-This is particularly relevant for light primordial BHs which evaporated before BBN ($m_\text{PBH} < 10^{11}$~kg) and for primordial BHs which have life time ranging from BBN until today ($10^{11} \, {\rm kg} \lesssim m_{\rm PBH} \lesssim 10^{14} \, {\rm kg}$).
+Sec.~\ref{sec:PBHmergers} discussed the GW signal emitted by primordial BHs that merge in the late Universe.
+Note that light primordial BHs (with mass smaller than $10^{11} \, {\rm kg}$) that evaporate before BBN could produce a stochastic spectrum of GWs by merging and scattering~\cite{Dolgov:2011cq}.
+The typical frequency for such a source is at $f \gtrsim \rm{GHz}$.
+Here we consider yet another source of GWs tied to primordial BHs, namely the emission of gravitons as part of the Hawking radiation of primordial BHs.
+This is particularly relevant for light primordial BHs which evaporated before BBN and for primordial BHs which have life time ranging from BBN until today ($10^{11} \, {\rm kg} \lesssim m_{\rm PBH} \lesssim 10^{14} \, {\rm kg}$).

 The graviton emission from a population of primordial BHs induces a stochastic background of GWs~\cite{Anantua:2008am,Dong:2015yjs} that peaks at very high-frequencies, between $f\sim 10^{13} \, {\rm Hz}$ and $ 10^{22} \, {\rm Hz}$.
 The shape and amplitude of the GW frequency spectrum depends on multiple factors, such as primordial BH abundance at formation, their mass spectrum, their eventual spin, the number of degrees of freedom in the particle theory.
 Roughly speaking, due to the redshift of GW amplitude and frequency, the observed GW spectrum is dominated by the latest stages of the primordial BH evolution and the frequency is hence set by the evaporation time (and hence the initial mass) of the primordial BH.